ardhi/bajo.app-website/content/docs/user-guide/overview/runtime.md

 toc: true
 ---

 Bajo should run perfectly fine on Node.js version 20 or higher.
 Using the latest stable runtime is recommended.
 Bajo-based apps are also known to run with **Bun** without any problems.
+But Bajo **cannot** run on Deno due to its heavy reliance on Node.js-specific libraries and environments.

 Bajo is a pure ES6 framework that utilizes dynamic imports **a lot**.
 Running on a system with a fast disk (e.g., SSD) and enough RAM is highly recommended, especially when you load a lot of plugins.